data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 sales = 6.75 + 0.0191 x TV + 0.0289 x radio +  0.0011 x TV x radio + e
 ```

-The interaction term makes our predictions little bit more trickier but still easy.
+The interaction term makes our predictions a little bit more trickier but still easy.
 Because the data is 1000s, we use this instead of 1 when predicting.
-According to our linear regression formula, if we spend $1000 on TV we increase sales by 19 units plus spending $1000 on radio give us additional 29 units plus the synergy effect 1.1 units, total 49 units.
-If we spend $2000 on both media, get increase in sales by 100 units.
-The output11 and output12 show total sales, not just incease in sales as we were already selling 6,750 units and now we will be selling 6,850 units, 100 more.
+According to our linear regression formula, if we spend $1000 on TV we increase sales by 19 units plus spending $1000 on radio gives us an additional 29 units plus the synergy effect 1.1 units, total 49 units.
+If we spend $2000 on both media, we get an increase in sales by 100 units.
+The output11 and output12 show total sales, not just increase in sales as we were already selling 6,750 units and now we will be selling 6,850 units, 100 more.
 Also, we are more confident about this value of 6.85 for all 200 cities where the confidence intervals are (6.396, 7.305) than for the particular city where the prediction intervals are (4.935, 8.766).

 ```r
 # prediction intervals(1 city) and confidence intervals (all 200 cities)